Acting and making decisions in accordance with human rights

 Do the benefits outweigh the harm caused by the limitation?

-If you answer no to any of these questions, your proposed action or decision is unlikely to be compatible with human rights.
+If you answer yes to all these questions, your proposed act or decision is likely to be compatible with human rights.

 The Act specifies that if a public entity does not follow their obligations to act compatibly with, and give proper consideration to, human rights, this does not make the act or decision invalid.
 There is also no offence committed by a person who actions or makes a decision without complying with these obligations.